 This widget displays the total number of conversions/goals reached that was achieved following interactive chats or content clicks, over time (depending on what channels the campaign offers).

 This widget provides additional information; it displays the number of times that different goals were reached as a result of the visitors’ exposure to graphical engagements that belonged to this particular campaign, as a side effect.
 The small, white ring at the left represents the current campaign.

 The orange circle is the goal of the current campaign.
 The other circles represent other goals and the relative effect that this campaign had on them.
-Circle that are lighter in color, smaller and further away were less affected by the current campaign than those that are darker, closer and larger to the campaign at the left.
+Circle that is lighter in color, smaller, and further away were less affected by the current campaign than those that are darker, closer, and larger to the campaign at the left.

 Revenues after chats or content click

 This widget displays the total number of revenues that were generated following interactive chats or content clicks, over time.
-Revenue is displayed only for campaigns with Sales goal.
+Revenue is displayed only for campaigns with Sales goals.